eyadzamat/BIO-410-Final-Project/README.md

 # BIO 410 Final Project
 ## Background
 The data consist of 6 samples from the organism Ebola virus.
-This organism is a virus which can cause Ebola disease, a serious and often deadly illness in people and some animals [citation](https://www.cdc.gov/index.html).
+This organism is a filovirus, which is an RNA virus that can cause Ebola virus disease, a severe illness in humans.
+Ebola virus disease can lead to symptoms such as fever, weakness, headache, vomiting, diarrhea, and in serious cases, bleeding.
+Ebola virus has been connected to major outbreaks in Africa[citation](https://www.cdc.gov/index.html).

 ## Purpose
 The purpose of this project was to create a phylogenetic tree from 6 samples of Ebola virus in order to determine the evolutionary relationships between the samples.

 ## Methods
-The data used for this project came from next-generation sequencing reads from 6 Ebola virus samples.
-These raw sequencing reads were first assembled into longer sequences using MEGAHIT.
-After assembly, the sequences were aligned using the DECIPHER package in R. The aligned sequences were then used to create a phylogenetic tree using the maximum likelihood method in the DECIPHER package in R.
+The data used in this project came from next-generation sequencing reads from 6 Ebola virus samples.
+The raw sequencing reads were first assembled into longer DNA sequences called contigs using MEGAHIT.
+This helped combine the short sequencing reads into larger pieces of genetic information.

-For each source of data, state which files/folders in the repository correspond to those data (so for example, the assmebled reads are in __________ [some folder] and the raw sequencing reads are in ________ [eyad 2.zip](https://github.com/user-attachments/files/27942462/eyad.2.zip)
+After the assembly step, the contig files were brought into RStudio and analyzed using the DECIPHER package.
+The sequences were aligned so that similarities and differences between the 6 samples could be compared.
+After the alignment was completed, a phylogenetic tree was created using the maximum likelihood method in DECIPHER.
+This tree was used to show which samples were more closely related and which samples were more genetically different.
+The assembled reads are located in the eyad.zip file, and the raw sequencing reads are located in the folder/file named eyad in the repository.
+The final phylogenetic tree image is saved as (EyadTree.png)

 ## Results